 How does an autism diagnosis impact eating disorder treatment?
 What adjustments do you have to make?

-Having ASD can impact the treatment of an eating disorder, as people with ASD can struggle with changes and with new situations, including transitions (e.g. from home to University or work, or from one treatment setting to another), meeting new people, going to new places, making changes to their diet or meal plan, or changes around their weight and body.
 They might prefer to eat similar foods and therefore develop nutritional deficiency and weight loss.
-Individuals usually have sensory difficulties, that can include sensitivity to food texture, to sounds and smells.
+Individuals usually have sensory difficulties that can include sensitivity to food texture, sounds and smells.
 They might struggle with interpersonal interactions, with social talk and to communicate and understand what is going on in their own and others’ minds.
-They might also have repetitive behaviours, which might include OCD rituals, physical movements and exercise.
+They might also have repetitive behaviours, which might include OCD rituals, physical movements, and exercise.

 Does Orri treat clients with autism alongside an eating disorder?
 If so, what’s our approach?

-Orri offers in person and online full time and part time treatment for eating disorders with kindness and compassion at its core, which is very different from a hospital ward, as Orri is a community-based model.
+Orri offers in-person and online full-time and part-time treatment for eating disorders with kindness and compassion at its core, which is very different from a hospital ward, as Orri is a community-based model.
 We use a tailored and stepped approach, centred around the recovery needs of the individual person.

-We frequently have clients who have ASD alongside an eating disorder, and we are able to identify with them and their loved ones an approach to treatment that accommodates their individual needs.
+We frequently have clients who have autism alongside an eating disorder, and we are able to identify with them and their loved ones an approach to treatment that accommodates their individual needs.
 Some people with ASD can particularly struggle with social anxiety, or to adjust to a new environment or be overwhelmed in social groups.
-In these cases, they can access online treatment with us from their own home, including meals, individual therapy, dietitian, occupational therapy support, and regular appointments with the consultant psychiatrist.
-Our therapists, occupational therapists and dietitians are also specialised in the treatment of ARFID (Avoidant Restrictive Food Intake Disorder), which is present in about 20% or more of people with ASD and includes restriction of foods based on sensory properties and concern about possible consequences of eating, like fears of choking, vomiting, fear of contamination or disgust.
+In these cases, they can access online treatment with us from their own home, including meals, individual therapy, dietitians, occupational therapy support, and regular appointments with the consultant psychiatrist.

 Some people with ASD can particularly struggle with social anxiety, or to adjust to a new environment or be overwhelmed in social groups.
 In these cases, they can access online treatment with us from their own home, including meals, individual therapy, dietitian, occupational therapy support, and regular appointments with the consultant psychiatrist.

-Our approach provides several different therapeutic modalities, meaning that we can provide each client with the best suited approach for their recovery needs.
+Our approach provides several different therapeutic modalities, meaning that we can provide each client with the best-suited approach for their recovery needs.

-A big part of our treatment approach involves the family and caregivers in family therapy.
-We also offer, integrative therapy, trauma work and MBT (mentalisation based therapy).
-MBT can help the clients with developing more understanding on what is going on in their minds and in others’ minds, improving eating disorder symptoms, emotional regulation, anxiety, self-harm and social interactions.
 These therapy models are provided within a multidisciplinary approach, which involves working with the client’s family or carers and liaising with other mental health services, primary care, and other agencies (work, education), according to the person’s needs and stage, to facilitate recovery from the eating disorder while, at the same time, improving integration in the community and learning new skills to live a better life.